ukhsa-collaboration/covid19-app-system-public/src/aws/README.md

 A target environment requires a correctly configured AWS account.
 Issues with access, security etc. are handled at the AWS account level.

-## Accounts and target envrinoments in terraform
+## Accounts and target environments in terraform

 AWS accounts are mapped to terraform root modules and are stored in [src/aws/accounts](./aws/accounts), one directory per account.